dilame/instagram-private-api/README.md

 		return new Like(session, {});
 	})
 ```
-**Let make this clear and unfold it little bit:**
+**Let make this clearer and explain it little bit more in detail:**

-`Request` constructor accepting as a first and only argument a class
+The `Request` constructor accepts, as its first and only argument a class
-which should be an instanceof `Session` class. `Session` class is a
+which should be an instanceof `Session` class. `Session` class is the
 glue between `Device` and `CookieStorage`.
-So if you create a session
+So if you create a session,
-you can easily hit any endpoint without worring about authentication
+you can easily hit any endpoint without worrying about authentication
-or cookies managment.
+or cookies management.

 `.setResource(resource:string, params:Object)`

-is method for setting up url which can be also interpreted as
+is the method to setup the URL, which can be also interpreted as

 `.setUrl(url:string)`

-but `setResource` method is predefined list of endpoints so you don't
+but the `setResource` method has a predefined list of endpoints, so you don't
-need to construct url by your self.
+need to construct the URL by yourself.

 `.generateUUID()`

-will generate Device UUID wich is what every device do, but probably
+will generate a Device UUID, which is what every device does, but it's probably
 not required.
-Also avaiable on `Device.prototype` as property `id`
+Also available on `Device.prototype` as property `id`

 `.setData(params:Object, override:boolean)`

 will set data you want to send to the Instagram endpoint.
-With request class
+With the `Request` class
-you can set the body format of request with method
+you can set the body format of the request with method

 `.setBodyType(type:string)`